Short-term effects of alcohol consumption: Gastrointestinal effects

+Sleep

 Low doses of alcohol (one 360 mL beer) appear to increase total sleep time and reduce awakening during the night.
 The sleep-promoting benefits of alcohol dissipate at moderate and higher doses of alcohol.
 Previous experience with alcohol also influences the extent to which alcohol positively or negatively affects sleep.
 Under free-choice conditions, in which subjects chose between drinking alcohol or water, inexperienced drinkers were sedated while experienced drinkers were stimulated following alcohol consumption.
 In insomniacs, moderate doses of alcohol improve sleep maintenance.

 Moderate alcohol consumption 30–60 minutes before sleep, although decreasing, disrupts sleep architecture.
 Rebound effects occur once the alcohol has been largely metabolized, causing late night disruptions in sleep maintenance.
 Under conditions of moderate alcohol consumption where blood alcohol levels average 0.06–0.08 percent and decrease 0.01–0.02 percent per hour, an alcohol clearance rate of 4–5 hours would coincide with disruptions in sleep maintenance in the second half of an 8-hour sleep episode.
 In terms of sleep architecture, moderate doses of alcohol facilitate "rebounds" in rapid eye movement (REM) following suppression in REM and stage 1 sleep in the first half of an 8-hour sleep episode, REM and stage 1 sleep increase well beyond baseline in the second half.
 Moderate doses of alcohol also very quickly increase slow wave sleep (SWS) in the first half of an 8-hour sleep episode.
 Enhancements in REM sleep and SWS following moderate alcohol consumption are mediated by reductions in glutamatergic activity by adenosine in the central nervous system.
 In addition, tolerance to changes in sleep maintenance and sleep architecture develops within three days of alcohol consumption before bedtime.

-Alcohol consumption and balance
+Balance

 Alcohol can affect balance by altering the viscosity of the endolymph within the otolithic membrane, the fluid inside the semicircular canals inside the ear.
 The endolymph surrounds the ampullary cupula which contains hair cells within the semicircular canals.
 When the head is tilted, the endolymph flows and moves the cupula.
 The hair cells then bend and send signals to the brain indicating the direction in which the head is tilted.
 By changing the viscosity of the endolymph to become less dense when alcohol enters the system, the hair cells can move more easily within the ear, which sends the signal to the brain and results in exaggerated and overcompensated movements of body.
 This can also result in vertigo, or "the spins".

-Alcohol and postprandial triglycerides
+Postprandial triglycerides

 Alcohol taken with a meal increases and prolongs postprandial triglyceridemia.
-This is true despite the observation that the relationship between alcohol consumption and triglyceridemia is "J-shaped," meaning that fasting triglycerides concentration is lower in people who drink 10–20 g/alcohol a day compared to people who either abstain from alcohol or who drink more per day.
+This is true despite the observation that the relationship between alcohol consumption and triglyceridemia is "J-shaped," meaning that fasting triglycerides concentration is lower in people who drink 10–20 grams of alcohol per day compared to people who either abstain from alcohol or who drink more per day.